avh4/imagecomparison-clj/README.md

 ### What you can test

-The `looks-like` matcher currently can assert against the following types of objects:
+The `looks-like` checker currently can check the following types of objects:

 * `java.awt.image.BufferedImage`
 * `java.awt.Component` (which includes `javax.swing.JComponent`)